akeneo/pim-api-docs/content/rest-api/filter.md

 When you need to request attributes, you can use a filter to select only the ones with specific codes.

 :::info
-Filtering attributes currently only work with attribute code and "IN" operator.
+Filtering attributes currently only works with attribute codes and the "IN" operator.
 :::

 #### Example